dawichi/blog/src/content/blog/fp-ts.md

 )
 ```

-In the first case with the `match`, we return a string in both branches, so we could continue the pipeling with `log` without worrying about problems with the `invert`.
+In the first case with the `match`, we return a string in both branches, so we could continue the pipeline with `log` without worrying about problems with the `invert`.
 In the second case, the `getOrElse` fills the gap of the `invert` function with a default value, so we can continue operating with numbers normally without messing the return type of the next steps.

 ### O.map + O.flatten + O.chain

-Imagine we have a table with movie titles and ratings, and we want a function that when we call it with the array of titles, it returns the title of the movie with the highest rating formatted as The most rated movie is: <title>.toUpperCase().
+Imagine we have a table with movie titles and ratings, and we want a function that when we call it with the array of titles, it returns the title of the movie with the highest rating formatted as the most rated movie is: <title>.toUpperCase().

 ```ts
 import * as O from 'fp-ts/lib/Option'